armanulalam/2022-T-20-Cricket-Tournament-Analysis/README.md

 7. Analysis the data through Tableau Public Dashboard based on the batsman_summary_preprocessed.csv and bowler_summary_preprocessed.csv

-If you have any further queries then you can send me an [email](armaanularmaan@gmail.com)
+If you have any further queries then you can send me an email to armaanularmaan@gmail.com